mabellag/ChestXSim/README.md

 <img src="https://www.itnonline.com/sites/default/files/Screen%20Shot%202013-12-16%20at%209.40.03%20AM.png" width="300" />

 ## 🩻 Overview
 **ChestXsim** is a research-oriented toolkit for simulating **Digital Chest Tomosynthesis (DCT)** from **chest CT** volumes.
 It provides the full workflow required for DCT simulation, covering preprocessing, X-ray projection simulation, and tomosynthesis reconstruction.

-The framework relies on a **pipeline design**, enabling:
+The framework is built around a **pipeline architecture** that allows:
-- fully automated end-to-end execution, or
+- fully automated end-to-end simularion, or
-- modular step-by-step control for flexible experimentation.
+- step-wise, customizable execution for flexible experimentation.

 It supports **geometry-aware acquisition**, **physics-based projection models**, and **reconstruction utilities** to obtain paired CT–DCT datasets—ideal for deep learning applications and reproducible simulation workflows.